We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The inflammation from lupus can also cause complications involving various organs, such as the:

 The symptoms of lupus typically start as you’re entering adulthood.
-This can be anywhere between your teens and into your 30s.
+This can be anywhere from your teens to your 30s.

 Some early signs include: